Corporate Financing Committee (FINRA) - Explained

 It is important that members of the public know the difference between the FINRA committee which provides financial advices and the one which assists businesses in complying with laid down rules federal securities regulations.
 The former task is carried out by the Corporate Financing Committee, while the later is the task of the Corporate Financing Department.
 The later helps firms to comply to rules and regulations by reviewing files and documents related to capital-raising activities and terms of agreements.
 These regulations help a business, or help to protect the interest of investors and issuers by controlling underwriting conditions and arrangement, as well as reviewing conflicts of interests in cases where underwriters are affiliated to issuers or where underwriters are benefactors of large shares of proceeds in a securities public offering.
 The FINRAs Corporate Financing Department offers two primary services: review of public offerings and the review of private placement.
 The former the public offering review process works as a complement for the Securities and Exchange Commissions registration process for issuers.
 It also offers detailed guidance on what is regarded as fair and reasonable in an offerings underwriting arrangement or process.
 The Corporate Financing Committees private placement review process offers extra regulatory guidance in cases where companies participate in the offerings of unregistered securities and other corporate instruments to individual investors or private entities.
 Another task which the Corporate Financing Department is great at doing is providing annual general statistics on the number of successful filings submitted for securities issuers accessing the public or private capital markets.
 As of 2017, the department saw a total of 979 public offering filings.
 The details of these filings are given as: 914 corporate filings plus equity and debt, and another 65 filings which included REITs and DPPs.
 They also registered a total of 2,579 private placement filings in the same year.

-Reference for Corporate Financing Committee
+Academic Research on the Corporate Financing Committee